contiki-os/contiki/cpu/x86/mm/README.md

 Usage
 -----

-To enable protection domain support, add "X86_CONF_PROT_DOMAINS=paging" to the command line.
+To enable protection domain support, add "X86_CONF_PROT_DOMAINS=" to the command line and specify one of the following options:

+ - paging
+ - tss

 The paging option accepts a sub-option to determine whether the TLB is fully- or selectively-invalidated during protection domain switches.